 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere.
+Any submission found to have been submitted elsewhere will be automatically rejected.
 Please see our guidelines on prior publication and note that Perception may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
 Authors should not post an updated version of their paper on the preprint server while it is being peer reviewed for possible publication in the journal.
 If the article is accepted for publication, the author may re-use their work according to the journal's author archiving policy.

 If your paper is accepted, you must include a link on your preprint to the final version of your paper

 Note that any submission based on material previously available on-line is expected to be considerably extended, with a different title, and with the previous on-line version fully referenced.

 Manuscripts may be submitted as Standard articles, Short reports, Registered Reports, or Short & Sweet papers.